html-graph/html-graph.github.io/content/edge-shape/horizontal.md

 ## Horizontal Edge Shape

-The Horizontal edge shape can be configured by calling the `setOptions` method on `CanvasBuilder`.
+The Horizontal edge shape can be configured by calling the `setDefaults` method on `CanvasBuilder`.

 {{< code lang="javascript">}}
 const canvas = new CanvasBuilder()
-  .setOptions({
+  .setDefaults({
     edges: {
       shape: {
         type: "horizontal",